 Why are American Express cards not accepted?

-According to Forbes, it has to do with the fact that American Express is known for charging "higher merchant fees than other credit card networks.
+According to Forbes, it has to do with the fact that American Express is known for charging "higher merchant fees than other credit card networks".

-"In other words: It’s more cost-efficient for many businesses (especially low-margin ones) to take Visa or Mastercard instead."
+This means that "it’s more cost-efficient for many businesses (especially low-margin ones) to take Visa or Mastercard instead."

 What should I do if I have an AmEx card?